Take Care When Raking Leaves

 Although exercise is good for you, this workout can be full of repetitive motions.

-While it may seem simple, it can be physically stressful, even for healthy people.
+Raking leaves may seem simple.
+But it can be physically stressful, even for healthy

-And if you have a history of problems related to the heart, lungs, bones, joints,
+people.
+And if you have a history of problems related to the heart, lungs, bones,

-or spine, seek advice from a healthcare provider before you start.
+joints, or spine, get advice from a healthcare provider before you start.

 All the bending, reaching, twisting, lifting, and carrying can easily lead to pain

 due to a pulled or torn muscle.
-Muscle strains can occur to your shoulders, arms,
+Muscle strains can occur to your shoulders, back,

-and neck —especially if you don't regularly exercise these areas.
-The American Academy
+arms, and neck—especially if you don't regularly exercise these areas.
+The American

-of Orthopaedic Surgeons (AAOS) advises to warm up your muscles by stretching for 10
+Academy of Orthopaedic Surgeons (AAOS) advises warming up your muscles by stretching.

 According to the American Academy of Allergy, Asthma and Immunology, if you have outdoor

 allergies, don't rake leaves or mow lawns.
-Always talk with your healthcare provider
+Always talk with your provider if you have

 Wear sturdy, slip-resistant shoes.

-Use a rake that's the correct height (not too short) and not too heavy.
+Use a rake that's the correct height (not too short), not too heavy, comfortable,

 Switch your arm and leg positions, trading sides every few minutes.